-Bone marrow (BM) from femoral heads (n=109) and PB (n=91) were collected from 200 patients without known hematologic disease undergoing THA for OA between 07/2017 and 08/2020 within the German Cancer Consortium (DKTK CHOICE), after written informed consent (Table 1).
+2017 and August 2020 within the German Cancer Consortium (DKTK CHOICE), after written informed consent (Table 1).
 The study was approved by the respective ethics committees in accordance with the Declaration of Helsinki.
-Detailed information about variant detection and data analysis are provided in the supplement.
-In brief, targeted sequencing of 68 genes recurrently mutated in hematologic malignancies identified non-synonymous variants with a VAF threshold of $\geq$ 1%.
+Detailed information about variant detection and data analysis are provided in the supplemental Data (available on the Blood Web site).
+In brief, targeted sequencing of 68 genes recurrently mutated in hematologic malignancies identified nonsynonymous variants with a VAF threshold of $\geq$ 1%.
 For correlative analyses of clinical parameters, only variants fulfilling the current CHIP definition (VAF $\geq$ 2%) were included.
-We tested for associations between CHIP and other variables by univariate analyses (with adjustment for multiple testing), and by multivariate analysis considering covariables with univariate q<0.1, as well as sex (see supplement for details).
+We tested for associations between CHIP and other variables by using univariable analyses (with adjustment for multiple testing) and by multivariable analysis considering covariables with univariable q < 0.1, as well as sex (for details, see supplemental Data).

-Results and Discussion
+Results and discussion

 Our prospective study in a large, well-annotated patient cohort shows that somatic mutations typical of CH are very frequent in patients undergoing elective THA for OA.
-At least one variant was identified in 100 patients (50%, Figure 1A), with no imbalances regarding treatment center or gender (p=0.26 and p=0.78, respectively; chi-squared test; Supplemental Figure 1A, B).
+At least 1 variant was identified in 100 patients (50%; Figure 1A), with no imbalances regarding treatment center or sex ( $\chi^2$ test P = .26 and P = .78, respectively; supplemental Figure 1A-B).
 CH became progressively more frequent with age (Figure 1B).
-Most patients (n=56) had 1 variant, 32 harbored 2 variants, and 10 carried 3 mutations, while two patients harbored 4 or 5 mutations, respectively.
-Number of variants per individual correlated with age (p=0.031, Spearman's rank correlation coefficient), whereas VAF (median 2.7%, range 1.0-32.7%) did not (p=0.73) (Supplemental Figure 2A, B).
-The prevalence of CH in our cohort is higher than previously reported in healthy individuals or specific patient groups, such as those with ischemic heart failure or CVD3,9,14-16.
+Most patients (n = 56) had 1 variant, 32 harbored 2 variants, 10 carried 3 mutations, and 2 harbored 4 or 5 mutations.
+Number of variants per individual correlated with age (P = .031; Spearman's rank correlation coefficient), whereas VAF (median, 2.7%; range, 1.0% to 32.7%) did not (P = .73) (supplemental Figure 2A-B).
+The prevalence of CH in our cohort was higher than previously reported in healthy individuals or specific patient groups, such as those with ischemic heart failure or CVD.3,9,14-16

-Overall, we detected 158 variants with VAFs ≥1%, affecting 25 different genes, most frequently DNMT3A (29.5%), TET2 (15.0%), and ASXL1 (3.5%) (i.e., 'DTA' genes, Figure

-1C, Supplemental Figure 3A, Supplemental Table 1), similar to previous reports.
-Comutation was most commonly observed between DNMT3A and TET2 (n=8).
-Most patients (n=61) had $\geq$ 1 DTA mutation with a VAF $\geq$ 2% or with VAFs between 1-2% (n=25) (Supplemental Figure 3B), but 14 patients carried exclusively non-DTA mutations.
+Overall, we detected 158 variants with VAFs $\geq$ 1%, affecting 25 different genes, most frequently DNMT3A (29.5%), TET2 (15.0%), and ASXL1 (3.5%) (ie, DTA genes; Figure 1C; supplemental Figure 3A; supplemental Table 1), similar to previous reports.
+Comutation was most commonly observed between DNMT3A and TET2 (n = 8).
+Most patients (n = 61) had $\geq$ 1 DTA mutation with a VAF $\geq$ 2% or with VAFs between 1% and 2% (n = 25) (supplemental Figure 3B), but 14 patients carried exclusively non-DTA mutations.